SAP/Webchat/README.md

 ### Default webchat

 To use the webchat, you need an account on [Recast.AI](https://recast.ai) and a bot.
-Then, go to the **Connect** tab and click on **Webchat**.
+Then, go to the **CONNECT** tab and click on **Webchat**.
 It will open a window that lets you adjust your webchat settings, including:
 * color scheme,
 * header customization,
 * bot and user pictures,